'Women don’t stop being women when they are diagnosed with cancer.'

-Worse, your skin isn’t your skin anymore, it is itchy and sore and it reacts angrily when you put your favourite moisturiser on it.
-Losing you hair and feeling poorly you were prepared for, but this???
+To make matters worse, your skin isn’t your skin anymore.
+It is itchy and sore and it reacts angrily when you put your favourite moisturiser on it.
+Losing your hair and feeling poorly, you were prepared for.
+But this???
 Nobody mentioned your nails either did they?
 I hear this all of the time from cancer patients, each one thinking it is just them, or not wanting to ask about maintaining their appearance as they have cancer and so, to worry about how they look is shallow and unnecessary, but worry they do.
 Shallow and unnecessary it is not.
 It was being told of all of these extra burdens carried by cancer patients that provided the motivation to create the Defiant Beauty Skincare Collections.